Antalya

 Clock Tower

 Almost directly opposite the Clock Tower, you will see the Pazar Hammam.
-This historical structure is no longer a bath-house, today you can find various shops inside.
+This historic structure is no longer a bath-house, today you can find various shops inside.

 Pazar Hammam - Antalya